We're Just Starting

 [ WATCH THE REPO → ]

 If you believe in the mission, here's what we need to make it happen.
-Some of this we're building.
-Some of it we can't build alone.
-All of it needs to exist.
+Some of this we're building, some of it we can't build alone, and all of it is listed below with enough detail to start.

 > 1. WHAT THE ECOSYSTEM NEEDS

-These are the missing pieces — things anyone can build.
-Some are critical infrastructure; without them, local-first stays a hobby.
-Others make the difference between "technically possible" and "actually usable."
+These are the missing pieces, things anyone can build.
+Without the critical ones, local-first stays a hobby.

 CRITICAL GAP